POSTS

 needs for on-premises clusters.
 If you’re using Istio for routing,

-introduces security issues.
+the istio-proxy introduces security issues.
 This can be addressed

 by adding an initialization script to the PostgreSQL container.